 - Decisions on weather related cancellations or delays will be made no later than 6:30AM.

-*Reminder: In the event of a Training Academy cancellation, staff must report to their office, unless the state has been closed by the Governor.
+*Reminder: In the event of a Workforce Development Academy cancellation, staff must report to their office, unless the state has been closed by the Governor.

-All individuals attending training at the Training Academy must park in the Pro Park parking lot located at the intersection of Hudson and Buckingham Sts.
+All individuals attending training at the Workforce Development Academy must park in the Pro Park parking lot located at the intersection of Hudson and Buckingham Sts.

 For DCF Employees: Please ensure that the protocol below is utilized when parking in the lot: